 Average Salary: £31,232

 Want to take your studies to the next level?
 Completing the BSc (Hons) degree will enable you to move onto our postgraduate courses such as Strength, Conditioning and Performance MSc.
-If you are interested in teaching, you could also progress onto our PGCE course.

 We are here to support your career goals every step of the way.